-Ordering chemicals should be done by Stockroom personnel: Lab Manager or Coordinator.
+Stockroom personnel, Lab Manager or Lab Coordinator, are to order chemicals.
 Purchase the minimum amount necessary to maintain regular operations.

-When ordering chemicals, do the following:
+When ordering chemicals:

-Check the chemical inventory to verify that the chemical is not already available in the department.
-Obtain information concerning proper handling, storage and disposal of the chemical.
+- 1. Check the chemical inventory to verify that the chemical is not already available in the department. - 2.
+Obtain information concerning proper handling, storage, and disposal of the chemical. - 3.
 Determine the minimum amount of chemical needed to complete the work.
 Do not order extra amount of chemicals that will not be used in a timely manner.
 Disposal costs far outweigh the slight cost savings accrued when ordering large quantities.
-Chemicals must arrive with the proper hazard communications labeling and MSDS (SDS).
+Chemicals must arrive with the proper hazard communications labeling and SDS/MSDS.
 Do not accept a chemical container without the proper hazard communications labeling.